FeaBot/HaloBot/docs/white_paper/index.md

-# LiAuto HaloOS Technical Architecture White Paper
+# Technical Architecture White Paper of LiAuto HaloOS

 ## Table of Contents